Notre-Dame de Paris is the Official chair of the Archbishop of Paris:

 Notre-Dame Cathedral was commissioned by the Bishop Maurice de Sully in 1160 when he was elected Bishop of Paris.
-With the strong economic and population growth in Paris and the choice of Paris as the capital of France, Bishop de Sully decided that Paris needed to have a cathedral like no other.
+The economy in Paris was strong at that time and the population was growing.
+So when Paris was chosen as the capital of France, Bishop de Sully decided that Paris needed to have a cathedral like no other.
 Although the existing church, St. Etienne, was quite large for a construction of the 6th century (five ships wide), it was regularly being repaired.

 Building of Notre-Dame